-- Cumulative GPA of 3.0 including all science and math credits transferred (as applicable). - No more than one unsuccessful completion (D, F, or withdrawal) of a programrequired science course and/or intermediate/college algebra. - Program-required science courses must have been completed within the 5 years prior to matriculation semester.
+- · Cumulative GPA of 3.0 including all science and math credits transferred (as applicable). - No more than one unsuccessful completion (D, F, or withdrawal) of a program-required science and/or math course. - Program-required science courses must have been completed within the 5 years prior to matriculation semester.

 All high school applicants will be admitted into Pre-Nursing, unless BSN program admission requirements are met through dual enrollment.
 Transfer applicants who do not meet admission standards will be admitted into Pre-Nursing.
-Students may remain in the Pre-Nursing pathway for one academic year.
+Students may remain in the Pre- Nursing pathway for one academic year.
 After one year, students must meet admission requirements to progress into the program or choose an alternate major.